PabloLION/symmetric-secret-share/README.md

 - Used to store secrets and configurations.
 - **IMPORTANT: The secret files at should be git-ignored.**
 - Key should be a 32-byte long string.
+- (FAQ) If you share with GitHub, please notice that there's a 5 minutes cool-down on refreshing.
+[Details](https://stackoverflow.com/questions/46551413/github-not-update-raw-after-commit)

 ## Use